renatosuguiy/Notes_Certification/Databricks DataEngineer Associate.md

 - Use CASE/WHEN in SQL code. ●
 - Leverage CASE/WHEN for custom control flow.

+### Jobs Compute
+- N/A
+### Jobs Features
+- Late Jobs: Jobs that take longer than expected are killed
+- DAB (Databricks Asset Bundles): Collection of Databricks artifacts and assets.
+They are represented as configuration files
+ - Job Parameters: Parameter that are passed into each task within a job.
+ - Job Contexts: Special set of templated variables that provide introspective metadata on the job and task run.
+ - Task Values: Custom parameters that can be shared between tasks in a databricks job
+ - Repair Run: If change the parameter with the repair run parameter, the change is only temporary, only for that run

 ## Section 3: Incremental Data Processing
 - Identify where Delta Lake provides ACID transactions ●
 - Identify the benefits of ACID transactions. ●